Skip to main content

 To achieve its aims, the institute is pursuing a number of objectives in the fields of science, geocomputing, heritage, education and scientific outreach:

-- Communicating and teaching about the specific features of karst and raise public awareness of the vulnerability of the underground environment.
+• Communicate and teach about the specific features of karst and raise public awareness of the vulnerability of the underground environment.

-- Establish links with the various stakeholders and users of the karst (university institutes, public authorities, engineers, politicians, speleologists, local populations).
+• Establish links with the various stakeholders and users of the karst (university institutes, public authorities, engineers, politicians, speleologists, local residents).

-- To be the reference body in Switzerland for the management and protection of the surface and underground karst environment, in conjunction with the Swiss Speleological Society.
+• Be the swiss reference body for the management and protection of the surface and underground karst environment, in conjunction with the Swiss Speleological Society.

 Team